piriya33/CDC_Wordpress/wp-content/plugins/cf7-google-sheets-connector/readme.txt

 1. Wrong access code ( Check debug log )
 2. Wrong Sheet name or tab name
-3. Wrong Column name mapping ( Column names are the contact form mail-tags.
-It cannot have underscore or any special characters )
+3. Wrong Column name mapping ( keep in mind that not to use capital letters, number as initial and special characters like underscores, double or single code, space etc. You can only use small letters and hyphen. )

 Please double-check those items and hopefully getting them right will fix the issue.